shrinerb/shrine/README.md

 ### Temporary storage

-Shrine uses temporary storage to enable retaining uploaded files across form redisplays and for [direct uploads](#direct-uploads), but you can disable this behaviour and have files go straight to permanent storage:
+Shrine uses temporary storage to support retaining uploaded files across form redisplays and [direct uploads](#direct-uploads).
+But you can disable this behaviour, and have files go straight to permanent storage:

 ```rb
 Shrine.plugin :model, cache: false